Scylla IV: Intrinsic Stellar Properties and Line-of-Sight Dust Extinction Measurements Towards 1.5 Million Stars in the SMC and LMC: Analysis

 \section{Analysis}

 We use the Bayesian Extinction And Stellar Tool \citep[BEAST;][]{gordon2016} to analyze the Scylla photometric catalogs.
 The BEAST uses a Bayesian probabilistic approach to model the intrinsic properties of individual stars and dust along each sightline based on their multi-wavelength spectral energy distributions (SEDs).
-While the BEAST is adept at analyzing individual stars with high-quality measurements, it is optimized for large-scale photometric surveys of resolved stellar populations, where factors like crowding and photon noise significantly influence flux measurements and photometric biases across filters.
+While the BEAST is adept at analyzing individual stars, it is optimized for large-scale photometric surveys of resolved stellar populations, where factors like crowding and photon noise significantly influence flux measurements and photometric biases across filters.
 The BEAST is also designed to incorporate priors to accommodate previous knowledge about the expected stellar and dust properties from relevant studies (e.g.~mass distribution/initial mass function, age distribution/star-formation history, distance ranges, etc.).
 The BEAST fitting procedure is explained in detail in \citet{gordon2016}, where the BEAST was used to interpret observations from the Panchromatic Hubble Andromeda Treasury \citep{dalcanton2012}.
 Since then, the BEAST has been applied to other galaxies in the Local Volume and is established as a reliable SED fitting tool \citep{vandeputte2020, choi2020, yanchulova2024}.

 In Section \ref{sec:fitoverview}, we provide a brief summary of the BEAST grid construction and the stellar, dust, and observational models employed for version 1.0 of the Scylla fitting.
 Details regarding the range, resolution, and priors for each parameter in the grid are summarized in Table~\ref{tab:beast}.
 In Section \ref{sec:fit}, we describe the summary statistics the BEAST provides from its fitting procedure and present an example fit towards two stars: one with noticeable extinction and one without (Figure \ref{fig:sed_example}).
-Afterward in Sections \ref{sec:quality} and \ref{sec:validation}, we present quality cuts to isolate high-reliability sources and validate the constraining power of the BEAST via simulations.
+In Sections \ref{sec:quality}, we present quality cuts to isolate high-reliability sources.